 We can’t say we haven’t been warned

 We must stop burning of coal, oil and gas, or we will be in trouble, scientists warned the American president.
 That was in 1965.
-The people who heard the president’s response to the scientific warning looked at each other, some with surprise, others with concern, and then they did… – nothing.
+The people who heard the president’s response to the scientific warning looked at each other, some with surprise, others with concern, and then they did… – nothing!

 20 years passed with more and more talk.
 Scientific studies, meteorological measurements.
 Not much else.

 In 1988, the magazine New Scientist published an article stating directly that it is ‘Time for politicians to act’.
 With our unregulated air pollution we are creating an ever-growing climatic monster, and it is up to our politicians to ensure we get this growth under control, or else… things could get dramatically out of hand for us.
 Our entire civilisation could get wiped out.
-So it’s time to act: stop polluting the air before it is too late.
+The scientists didn’t phrase it exactly like that, of course – but this was the message they delivered.

 The 1988-report ‘The Greenhouse Effect: Issues for policy makers’ stressed that “although the developed countries consume four-fifths of the fossil fuels burnt each year, less-developed contries will be most vulnerable to the ill effects of global warming, such as rising sea levels.”

-→ Source: www.books.google.com.au | Share this on Facebook
+→ Source: www.books.google.com.au | on Facebook

-In his US presidential campaign, George H. W. Bush announced that same year of 1988 that, if he was elected, “We will talk about global warming… and we will act.”
+In his U.S. presidential campaign, George H. W. Bush announced that same year of 1988 that, if he was elected, “We will talk about global warming… and we will act.”

 1990s: ‘The Lying Game’ kicks in

-Enter The Lying Game, today also known as the Fake News syndrome.
-Donald Trump gave it renewed fame, (we had not been used to seeing presidents outright lie in the open), however the concept of Fake News was not invented by Trump – it has long been a global phenomena, in these days driven on social media.
-In fact it is closely related to the well-known and old-fashioned concept of propaganda, only now it has been disguised and fine-tuned thanks to the new pier-to-pier communication technologies.
+American president Donald Trump gave it renewed fame, (at the time we had not been used to seeing presidents outright lie in public).
+However the concept of Fake News was not invented by Trump – it had long been a global phenomena, in these days driven on social media.
+In fact it was closely related to the well-known and old-fashioned concept of propaganda, only now it had now been disguised and fine-tuned thanks to the new pier-to-pier communication technologies.

 The Lying Game was invented and financed to cover up the underlying, immoral act of profiting from knowingly wrecking our climate – the most widespread Greed Crime of all times – which, among other things, locked pollution and destruction of nature in as the norm in our industrialised societies, even though everyone knew it would cause havoc and mass deaths and in really should be condemned as a Crime Against Humanity.